Thuggee: Thug beliefs

-Sects
+Groups

-The East India Company officers since the time of Thomas Perry, who was appointed to Etawah in 1811, came to understand that there were many Thug groups and they all viewed themselves to be different from the other groups.
+The East India Company officers since the time of Thomas Perry, who was appointed to Etawah in 1811, came to understand that there were many Thuggee groups and they all viewed themselves to be different from the other groups.

-The Thug sects were mostly identified based on their habitat, but also based on their professions.
-The sect called Jamuldahee was named so because its members lived along the Yamuna river, they hailed from the Doab and Awadh regions.
-Another stated origin is that their ancestor was the Thug Jumulud Deen.
+The Thuggee groups were often formed based on their native hometown, although some were also formed based on their professions.
+The group called "Jamuldahee" was named so because its members lived along the Yamuna river, they hailed from the Doab and Awadh regions.
+Another stated origin is that their ancestor was the Thuggee Jumulud Deen.
 The Telinganie originated from Telangana, Arcottees from Arcot and Beraries from Berar.
-The Lodaha sect, mostly concentrated in Bihar, were caravaneers named after the lodha or load they carried and according to a Thug from the Doab, originated from the same ancestors of his clan.
+The "Lodaha" group, mostly concentrated in Bihar, were caravaneers named after the lodha or load they carried and according to a Thuggee from the Doab, originated from the same ancestors of his clan.
 The Lodahas were prevalent in the region around Nepal in Bihar and Bengal during the tenure of Perry and originally hailed from Awadh which they left around 1700.
-A Deccan Thug stated that the "Hindu Thugs of Talghat", located around the Krishna River, didn't marry with the Telinganies whom they considered to be descendants of lower classes as a result of their professions.
-The Telinganie sect were also disparagingly called Handeewuls (from handi) due to their eating habits.
+A Deccan Thuggee stated that the "Hindu Thugs of Talghat", located around the Krishna River, didn't marry with the Telinganies whom they considered to be descendants of lower classes as a result of their professions.
+The "Telinganie" group were also disparagingly called Handeewuls (from handi) due to their eating habits.